SanielX/Microscenes/README.md

 using Microscenes;

-[System.Serializable]                     // Required by unity,
-                                          // but not really since unity inherits Serializable
+// ...
+EmptyAction.cs ...
+MicrosceneNode is a scriptable object so you have to keep 1 class per file
+// for it to work
-                                          // (even though attribute says its not inherited) [MicrosceneNode("Useful tooltip")]        // Mark node to make it visible in graph window [NodePath(NodeFolder.Abstract + "Empty")] // Enum is a shortcut to make folders, you can skip
+[MicrosceneNode("Useful tooltip")]        // Mark node to make it visible in graph window [NodePath(NodeFolder.Abstract + "Empty")] // Enum is a shortcut to make folders, you can skip
-                                          // this attribute if you don't want custom path in node explorer public class EmptyAction : MicrosceneNode
+                                          // this attribute if you don't want custom path in node explorer
+// Note that if you class name ends with Node, Action, Precondition or Stack then
+// these words will be removed in graph view public class EmptyNode : MicrosceneNode
 {
     protected override void OnStart(in MicrosceneContext ctx)
     {